Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Experimental results

 \subsection{Long-term evolution of the environmental data}

-The LSC is equipped with AlphaGuard monitors of the ambient variables ($^{222}$Rn concentration, air temperature $T$, pressure $P$ and relative humidity $H$), which are located in various positions inside the experimental halls.
+The LSC is equipped with AlphaGuard monitors of the ambient variables ($^{222}$Rn concentration, air temperature $T$, air pressure $P$ and relative humidity $H$), located in various positions inside the experimental halls.

 We have analysed the data of the AlphaGuard located closer to HENSA in Hall~A during the same period of our measurement campaign, covering a total of 17 months (from October 2019 to end of February 2021).
-The ambient data are acquired every 10 minutes.
+The instrument provides 10-minute averaged ambient data.
 In order to facilitate the comparison with the measured neutron rates (Fig.~\ref{Fig4}), the environmental data are represented in Fig.~\ref{Fig5} as follows.
 For every ambient variable, the mean value of the values observed during each month is shown.
 The associated error bar represents the standard deviation of the distribution of values in that given month.
 The horizontal error bar visualizes the correspondent time interval.

 A seasonal variation is observed in the relative humidity (Fig.~\ref{Fig5}a), which is described by the function:

 where $A$ is the amplitude of the modulation over the constant component $C$, $T$ is the period and $\phi$ is the phase.
 The fit shown in Fig.~\ref{Fig5}a, with a period fixed to one year, gives a maximum amplitude in summer, on July 23, with a modulation amplitude of 12(1)\% over a constant baseline of 39(1)\%.